Volunteer Cuzco Kids

 Tage 2-6 Freiwillige Arbeit mit Kindern

 In the morning of Day 2, you will be met by a G Adventures representative who will take you to the volunteer project to make sure that you are settled comfortably.
-Spend mornings and afternoons volunteering at a drop in center for children supported by Planeterra – the G Adventures Foundation.
+Spend mornings and afternoons volunteering at a drop in center for children supported by the Planeterra Foundation, G Adventures and STA Travel.
 The home acts as a haven for children and adolescents who live in extreme poverty.
 It is open during the day and is run by a staff of teachers and social workers.
 Children are given the opportunity to voluntarily drop-in to receive help with homework, a warm meal and participate in a variety of classes and workshops that teach them valuable skills.
 While volunteering travellers will spend time with the staff and children while assisting with various activities.
 These activities may include teaching English, helping children with their homework, participating in the various workshops provided to the children such as leather working, jewelry making, playing games and helping in the kitchen.
 VOLUNTEER REQUIREMENTS No experience is necessary but Intermediate Spanish is required.
 Conversational Spanish to a level of comfort (for example help children with homework) helps you interact and therefore have a more rewarding experience.
 Please consider whether your level of Spanish would be sufficient to work with children in a workshop and after school program environment.
 Amidst the mountainous surroundings, stunning architecture and rich culture of Cusco, you will see the bitter reality of children either working or begging on the streets.
 Many of these children are unable to cope with the stress of both working and going to school, which results in giving up their studies in order to help provide for their families.
 Other children leave home because they have been abused, neglected or abandoned, turning to alcohol and drugs or sniffing glue to help relieve their hunger pains.
 In order to support themselves, some children also resort to begging or prostitution.
 By providing children who live in poverty a place where they receive guidance and support, we are helping to keep these children off the streets, giving them the hope, confidence and skills needed to create a future for themselves.
 Through Planeterra, we raised a total of $150,000 which was used to purchase a permanent home to support underprivileged children in Cusco.

 Tage 7-8 Cusco